 Animal Law Clinic I

-Limit: 6 students
+- Enrollment Limit: 6

+Students participate in a weekly two-hour class covering substantive issues and lawyering skills, meet weekly with clinic faculty to discuss their work, and spend an average of ten hours per week on clinic work.
 While the clinic will not include a separate ethics portion for credit, students will be exposed to, and learn about, professionalism and ethics critical to being an effective legal advocate.

 For further information, contact clinic director, Kathy Hessler at firstname.lastname@example.org

 - Evaluation Method: Credit/no credit based on written work completed in the course